Quezon: Agro-industry

-Quezon province is called “Cocolandia”, with the Philippine Statistics Authority (PSA) confirming the province is the top coconut producer in Calabarzon and in the whole country.
+Quezon is called “Cocolandia”, with the Philippine Statistics Authority (PSA) confirming the province is the top coconut producer in Calabarzon and in the whole country.
 This stems from the fact that agricultural activities drive its economy.
 People mainly engage in farming and fishing operations.

 Quezon has a total agricultural area of 4,167.6421 m2 representing of the total provincial land area.
 The total area planted with coconuts covers 379,137.60 ha, making Quezon the province with the largest coconut production area in the Philippines.
 Also, Quezon is the top coconut producing province in terms of total coconut production in the country with 1,493,066.64 MT in the year 2020.